-Crimsonwing plc is the Holding Company of Crimsonwing Limited, Crimsonwing (Malta) Limited, Crimsonwing BV, VDA Informatiebeheersing BV (acquired in July 2008), and is majority shareholder (51%) in Crimsonwing Promentum Holdings BV.
+Crimsonwing plc is the Holding Company of Crimsonwing Limited, Crimsonwing (Malta) Limited, Crimsonwing BV, Crimsonwing VDA BV (acquired in July 2008), and Crimsonwing Promentum Holdings BV (majority acquired in September 2007 and fully acquired in November 2012).
 It is incorporated in Malta under the company registration number C42234.
-The Crimsonwing BV and VDA businesses operate as 'Crimsonwing NL'.
-The company organisation is as follows:
+The Crimsonwing BV, VDA and Promentum businesses operate as 'Crimsonwing NL'.
+The company legal structure and organisation is as follows:

-The principal Company activities are the provision of computer software and professional services, mainly to clients based in Western Europe, notably the UK, The Netherlands and Malta, but also internationally outside Europe including as far as Australia.
-The Company has a number of solution software assets (products) which are relevant to markets beyond Europe.
+The principal Company activities are the provision of computer software and professional services, mainly to clients based in Western Europe, notably the UK, The Netherlands and Malta, but also internationally outside Europe due to our expanding reach on our eCommerce activities.

-The Crimsonwing businesses are aligned to deliver projects and solutions in three principle solution areas: Ecommerce, Enterprise Resource Planning (ERP), and Custom/Integration activities.
-Additionally Crimsonwing Promentum is also a Certified Learning Centre for Microsoft Dynamics (ERP).
+The Crimsonwing businesses are aligned to deliver projects and solutions in three principle solution areas: Ecommerce, Enterprise Resource Planning (ERP), and the supporting services of Custom/Integration and Business Intelligence.